Impact of light-matter coupling strength on the efficiency of microcavity OLEDs: A unified quantum master equation

 Writing $H_S$ in the interaction picture and performing time coarse graining over some adequate timescale $\Delta t$~\cite{Majenz2013}, we get

 Assuming small disorder in the singlet energies, the detunings become independent.
 And because $N\gg0$, central limit theorem allows us to replace the uniform distributions with Gaussians.
-Evaluating the integrals and returning to the Schrödinger picture, we can replace $g_N$ with
+Evaluating the integrals and returning to the Schrödinger picture, we get